The Smart Buyer’s Guide to Choosing Your Perfect Dry Herb Vape

 First things first, think about where you’ll be using your dry herb vape.
 Choosing between a portable or a desktop vaporizer comes down to your lifestyle choice.

 Portable vaporizers are perfect if you’re always on the go and want to bring your vape with you.
-The best beginner portable dry herb vape options, like the PAX Mini or Plus Vaporizer, can slip into pockets and deliver pure vapor quality anywhere.
+The best dry herb vape options, like the PAX FLOW, can slip into pockets and deliver pure vapor quality anywhere.

 Desktop dry herb vapes aren’t quite as portable, but they deliver powerful vapor hits.
 Desktop vapes plug into walls, often have glass cyclone bowl designs, and produce the tastiest vapor you’ll ever experience.
 If you’re mainly vaping at home, desktop units with water pipe adapters give you the ultimate vaping experience.